In this blog I will give you my opinion on how I prefer apps to be deployed.

 1.Configuring the Business store and the Company portal

 But how are you going to facilitate this approach?
 Make sure you have enabled the “Microsoft store for business”.

 When the Microsoft Business Store is connected you will need to make sure the company portal is installed on all devices.
-Just add the company portal app.
+Just add/configure the company portal app.

 Don’t forget to apply some governance.
 I guess you don’t want the user to remove their enrolled device from Intune?